 Designed by Atlanta artist Martin Dawe, “Continuing the Conversation” represents Rosa Parks in two different stages of the civil rights icon’s life: when she was 42 and inspired the bus boycott and when she died at the age of 92.

-The bright welded steel “Coral Stardust,” the geometric “Blue Cube” and the orange “Dreamsicle” are part of the outdoor Decatur Artway Sculpture Gallery.
+The bright welded steel “Coral Stardust,” the geometric “Blue Cube” and the orange “Dreamsicle” are part of the outdoor Decatur Artway Sculpture Gallery, which adds a new set of sculptures each year for a rotating collection.
 Download the free Otocast app to get narration about the works from the artists.

 Under the elm tree, have your kids join the circle in “The Friendship Ring” for a cute photo.
 The bronze cast of 21 children has openings for kids to join in.
 Other works on view through summer 2021, include “The Lion and The Mouse,” the interactive and music-making “Idiophone,” “Bremen Town Musicians” and more.

 The Suwanee SculpTour features a variety of sculptures on a rotating basis, including the “Kinetic Flower Sculpture” and the bright red “Metaphysica.”
 Pose with the huge “Love, Suwanee” for a sweet photo.
-The I Arted in My Car campaign allows you to see art from the safety of your vehicle.
 Download the Suwanee SculpTour Passport to mark off each sculpture.